 ComScore

 Ah, the holidays.
 That glorious season of gift-givingcookie-eating, general merriment and, often, major stress.
-We don’t mean to be a bunch of Grinches, but for all the fabulous parts of the most festive time of year, there are lots of not-so-fabulous parts, including pugnacious relatives, too-packed social calendars and financial worries.
-Luckily, though there are a number of ways your holidays can turn toxic, there are also antidotes to ensure you get through the season feeling merry and bright.
+I don’t mean to be a Grinch, but for all the fabulous parts of the most festive time of year, there are lots of not-so-fabulous parts, including pugnacious relatives, too-packed social calendars and financial worries.
+But luckily, though there are a number of ways your holidays can turn toxic, there are also antidotes to ensure you get through the season feeling merry and bright.
+Here, eight common holiday stressors—and how best to avoid them (or at least minimize their impact).

 20 Ways to Practice Self-Care Right Now